YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/50.hooks/packaging_apps_hooks.md

 ### conf_regen
 [details summary="<i>Change configuration suggested as default config in regen-conf mechanism</i>" class="helper-card-subtitle text-muted"]

-This hooks is run during the command `yunohost tools regen-conf` or equivalent action in webadmin.
+This hook is run during the command `yunohost tools regen-conf` or equivalent action in webadmin.

 This hook is called several times with different actions keywords (pre and post operations).